 - edoxaban (Savaysa)

 However, antiplatelet therapy is available for people who may not be able to take NOACs, such as those with chronic kidney disease or anemia.

 Controlling heart rate

 Controlling the heart rate can improve quality of life for a person with A-fib.
-The American Heart Association (AHA) advise that doctors prescribe three main types of drug to help a person control their heart rate.
+The

 - beta-blockers, such as atenolol, bisoprolol, carvedilol, metoprolol, nadolol, propranolol, or timolol